specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/publishing-test-result-files.md

 The exact way how you can get test result files depends on the test runner tool and the BDD framework you use.
 For example for .NET Core SpecFlow test projects the test results can be saved into a TRX file by providing the `--logger trx;logfilename=<your-trx-file-name>.trx` option for the `dotnet test` command.

-For the SpecSync publish-test-result command, the path of the test result file can be specified using the `--testResultFile` command line option.
+For the SpecSync publish-test-results command, the path of the test result file can be specified using the `--testResultFile` command line option.
 If the test result file is not a TRX file, you also have to specify the file format using the `--testResultFileFormat` option (see [Compatibility](../../reference/compatibility.md#supported-test-result-formats) for possible values).

 The [Examples](publishing-test-result-files.md#examples) section below shows how some of the most commonly used BDD frameworks and platforms can be used.